Invasive Telemetry

 How will the results assist my Consultant?

-Hopefully we will be able to record at least 2 or 3 of your typical events.
+Hopefully we will be able to record at least two or three of your typical events.
 This will give the consultant more information on how best to treat your condition and/or change your medication.

 Are there any risks?

 These will have been discussed with you at one of your clinic visits by the Neurosurgeon.
-There is a 2-4% chance of developing an infection during the recording.
-There is a 1-2% chance of a brain haemorrhage during the operation .
+There is a two to four per cent chance of developing an infection during the recording.
+There is a 1-2% chance of a brain haemorrhage during the operation.
 This could result in temporary or permanent incapacity, such as a stroke.
-There is a small chance that during your attacks you may fall and hurt yourself—staff on the ward will do their best to reduce this risk.
+There is a small chance that during your attacks you may fall and hurt yourself — staff on the ward will do their best to reduce this risk.

 Is the invasive electrode monitoring painful?